-One indication of a quality produce is simply found in the warranty.
+One indication of a quality product is simply found in the warranty.
 If an item is poorly made, it will not have a very good warranty.
-Tools that are made well, of quality materials and construction, should have anything from a 5 year to a 25 year warranty.
-Some tools have a one year limited warranty.
+Tools that are made well, of quality materials and construction, should have anything from a 5-year to a 25-year warranty.
+Some tools have a one-year limited warranty.
 Most consumers find these tools to be quite inferior.
 Other companies offer a lifetime warranty, but the fine print reveals that the warranty is limited after the first year of use.

 Ease of Use

-Following are three reviews of popular multi-tool devices and our recommended products.Check Lowest Price
+The following are three reviews of popular multi-tool devices and our recommended products.Check Lowest Price

 The SOG Assist is equipped with a V-cutter, useful for cutting seat belts, rope, fishing line, and cable sheathing.
 It also has a saw blade, as well as a regular, straight blade.
 The pliers have compound leverage.
 It also has large and a medium flat-head screwdriver bits, a Phillips screwdriver, a crimper, and a wire cutter designed for hard wires such as bailing or barbed wire.
 It also has a 3 sided file, bottle opener, and can opener, as well as a ruler.

 Many of the users of the SOG Assist call it a solid tool that can be used with either the left or the right hand.
 Even Marines wrote in with positive reviews on this tool.
 While several reviewers said the tool is stiff to operate, it eventually loosens up.
 They call it a quality multi-tool.
 Read more here.

 Check Lowest Price